astronomer/docs/astro/data-lineage.md

 ### Filter datasets by Deployment

-To view datasets that were read or written to by a specific Deployment:
+To view datasets that a specific Deployment read or wrote to:

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click **Lineage**.
-Your Organization **Datasets** tab opens and filters to show only datasets that were read or written to by the selected Deployment.
+Your Organization **Datasets** tab opens and filters to show only datasets that the selected Deployment read or wrote to.

 Alternatively, you can filter datasets by Deployment directly from the **Datasets** tab.